 Making this story go viral all over the world took a community effort.
 It was like passing a baton in a relay race.
 I passed it to Joy Elan, who wrote the story, and Elan passed it to Davey D Cook, who posted the article to his Facebook page.
 Without Elan, there would be no article, and the story would not have spread without Cook, who is well-known and respected in the community.

 That history must be known because not one hero went through a traumatic journey and triumphed in this story.
 Many did.
-There was a community that took action and strategically made it come to live in the minds of America and the world.
+A community took action and strategically made it come to live in the minds of America and the world.

 The story begins with Smith enduring images of Jennifer Schulte, the woman dubbed BBQ Becky, all over his Facebook feed.